hapax/hapax.github.io/_posts/2020-02-24-napkin-hacks.md

 and for Fermi estimates, "up to a factor of
 $3$".
 Here, "roughly speaking" means "on average".
-In our earlier picture, the blue terms vanish, and we just have the big square equal to the little squares.
+In our earlier picture, the blue terms vanish, and we just have the big square equal to the sum of little squares.

 <figure>
     <div style="text-align:center"><img src